 By all means, if you are a serious runner, cyclist or swimmer, resume your sport as soon as you can — for the love of it, and for the fitness, because those sports certainly also are good for muscle!
 But strength training is a valuable and effective substitute, because sometimes you just have to take a break to heal.

-Strength training is the only method of building muscle mass and strength, and it is the final, logical step in a progression of rehabilitative exercise intensity.
+Strength training is the only method of building muscle mass and strength, and it is the final step in a progression of rehabilitative exercise intensity.
 Rehabilitation is all about breaking recovery down into “baby steps.”
 For the severely injured, the first step is the easiest of all possible exercises: simply moving.
 After that, mobilizing and stretching: slow, rhythmic, gentle tissue challenges.
-Then comes some endurance training: lower load, higher reps, just to get comfortable with loaded movements again.
-And — when you are almost completely recovered already — strength training is an ideal final step.
+Then comes some endurance training (which is really just light strength training): lower load, higher reps, just to get comfortable with loaded movements again.
+And — when you are almost completely recovered already — proper strength training is an ideal final phase.